umbra-ecosystem/de/README.md

 #### Project Dependencies

-The `depends_on` field allows you to specify which projects must be started before the current project when using `de start` or `de stop` commands.
+The `depends_on` field allows you to specify which projects must be started before the current project.
+When using `de start` without a workspace parameter, it will start the current project and its dependencies in the correct order.
+When using `de start --workspace`, it starts all projects in the workspace, respecting all dependency relationships.
 This is particularly useful for microservices architectures where services have startup dependencies.

 ```toml
 [project]